opensearch-project/documentation-website/_migration-assistant/getting-started-data-migration.md

 ---

-## Step 7: Verifying the connection to the source and target clusters
+## Step 7: Verify the connection to the source and target clusters

 To verify the connection to the clusters, run the following command: